GPif/blog-source/_posts/2020-01-26-beyond-a-simple-developer.md

 ---
 layout: post
 title: "Being a developer beyong simple code"
-description: "Meaning of being a developer and tackle mythologies"
+description: "What it means beeing a developer?
+Far from the mythologie convey by pop culture, a brief description of what it mean nowdays, and what is not only about code anymore"
-thumb_image: "documentation/sample-image.jpg"
+thumb_image: "documentation/dev.jpg"
 tags: [developer, philosophy]
 ---